Doctor of Ministry in Family Therapy II

 Before being graduated with the Doctor of Ministry in Family Therapy II, a student must satisfy the following requirements:

-- A total of 36 graduate semester hours of the required course work;
+- Complete a total of 36 graduate semester hours of the required course work;

 - A minimum of 27 graduate semester hours must be from Amridge University;

 - Successfully complete all required coursework for the degree;

 - Submit and gain faculty approval of dissertation proposal appropriate to the student’s area of specialization and research competency;

 - Dissertation Module IV serves as the Program Exit Examination.
 The student must receive a passing grade in the Dissertation Module IV in order to graduate; and

 - Complete an Amridge University Degree Completion Application.
 The properly completed and signed application must be submitted no later than the first day of classes of the semester prior to the semester the student plans to graduate.
 Following this schedule permits the University to conduct a full audit of the respective student’s records to make sure that all courses, programs, and respective graduation requirements have been met.
 Students having any questions regarding the Degree Completion Application should contact the Registrar’s Office.